Digital media options cheatsheet

 - A summary of its purpose, e.g. what content formats and targeting it offers

 - Current rollout to different types of business and countries

-- Links to relevant help sections on Facebook, Google, etc to find out more and get started using the feature
+- Links to relevant help sections on Facebook, Google and other platforms to find out more and get started using the feature

 Who is this guide for?